MarsBased/handbook/guides/development/angular-guidelines.md

 ###  1.3. <a name='UseCDKVirtualScroll'></a>Use CDK Virtual Scroll

-Do use [CDK Virtual Scroll](https://material.angular.io/cdk/scrolling/overview) when showing huge list of elements.
+Do use [CDK Virtual Scroll](https://material.angular.io/cdk/scrolling/overview) when showing huge lists of elements.
 It improves performance **drastically**.

 ###  1.4. <a name='TypeLazymodules'></a>Type Lazy modules